Plantius/copl-assignment/assignment3/README.md

 ## Description

 This project is a parser written for the untyped $\lambda$-calculus, in C++.
 It parses an input, checks it for syntax errors, and produces an output with left precedence, and inserted parantheses to eliminate ambiguity.
+The parser type checks the expressions.

 ## Installing
 Build the project using the MakeFile: